david-gamba/Czech-Working-Days/README.md

 English or Czech names of holidays or holidays that are working restricted.

 Working with workdays, you always have to select year.
-Additionally, you can choose to include Saturday and Sunday as workday and you can also include working restriced holidays as workdays.
+Additionally, you can choose to include Saturday and Sunday as workday.
 Combinations of these parameters are possible.

 Data are valid since 2001.
 If selected year before 2001, exception is raised.